BRCA1: Mutations and cancer risk

 BRCA1 mRNA 3' UTR can be bound by an miRNA, Mir-17 microRNA.
-It has been suggested that variations in this miRNA along with Mir-30 microRNA could confer susceptibility to breast cancer.
+It has been suggested that variations in this miRNA, along with Mir-30 microRNA could confer susceptibility to breast cancer.

 In addition to breast cancer, mutations in the BRCA1 gene also increase the risk of ovarian and prostate cancers.
-Moreover, precancerous lesions (dysplasia) within the Fallopian tube have been linked to BRCA1 gene mutations.
+Moreover, precancerous lesions (dysplasia) within the fallopian tube have been linked to BRCA1 gene mutations.
 Pathogenic mutations anywhere in a model pathway containing BRCA1 and BRCA2 greatly increase risks for a subset of leukemias and lymphomas.

-Women who have inherited a defective BRCA1 or BRCA2 gene are at a greatly elevated risk to develop breast and ovarian cancer.
+Women who have inherited a defective BRCA1 or BRCA2 gene are at a greatly elevated risk of developing breast and ovarian cancer.
 Their risk of developing breast and/or ovarian cancer is so high, and so specific to those cancers, that many mutation carriers choose to have prophylactic surgery.
-There has been much conjecture to explain such apparently striking tissue specificity.
-Major determinants of where BRCA1/2 hereditary cancers occur are related to tissue specificity of the cancer pathogen, the agent that causes chronic inflammation or the carcinogen.
-The target tissue may have receptors for the pathogen, may become selectively exposed to an inflammatory process or to a carcinogen.
+There has been much conjecture to explain such striking tissue specificity.
+Major determinants of where BRCA1/2 hereditary cancers occur are related to tissue specificity of the cancer pathogen, the agent that causes chronic inflammation, or the carcinogen.
+The target tissue may have receptors for the pathogen, may become selectively exposed to an inflammatory process, or a carcinogen.
 An innate genomic deficit in a tumor suppressor gene impairs normal responses and exacerbates the susceptibility to disease in organ targets.
 This theory also fits data for several tumor suppressors beyond BRCA1 or BRCA2.
 A major advantage of this model is that it suggests there may be some options in addition to prophylactic surgery.

 As aforementioned, biallelic and homozygous inheritance of the BRCA1 gene leads to FA-S, which is almost always an embryonically lethal condition.